isralduke/thatbook/13-chronicles-1.md

 > <a name="16:14">16:14</a> He is the Lord our God;
 > he carries out judgment throughout the earth.
 > <a name="16:15">16:15</a> Remember continually his covenantal decree,
-> the promise he made to a thousand generations—
+> the promise he made to a thousand generations —
 > <a name="16:16">16:16</a> the promise he made to Abraham,
 > the promise he made by oath to Isaac!
 > <a name="16:17">16:17</a> He gave it to Jacob as a decree,